 The user plane positioning connection management is to support the establishment and release of the LCS secured user plane connection between the UE and the LMF.

 To trigger the UE to establish or re-establish an LCS secured user plane connection between the UE and the LMF, the LMF shall provide the user plane connection information to the UE.
 The UE can also send the USER PLANE CONNECTION ESTABLISHMENT REQUEST message to the LMF to obtain the user plane connection information.
-The user plane connection information includes the address of the LMF.
+The user plane connection information includes an address of the LMF and an LCS-UP binding ID.
+The LMF shall allocate the LCS-UP binding ID in order to associate the UE with the LCS secured user plane connection.
+The UE shall use the LCS-UP binding ID during the LCS-UP connection binding procedure to request binding the LCS secured user plane connection to the UE.

+The LMF may monitor the LCS secured user plane connection by running an implementation specific inactivity timer, upon expiry of the implementation specific inactivity timer, the LMF shall initiate the network initiated user plane connection release procedure as specified in clause 6.2.1.2.

 4.3 Security

-After a successful PDU session establishment providing user plane connectivity, an LCS secured user plane connection between the UE and the LMF for LCS-UPP is protected using a TLS based mechanism as described in 3GPP TS 33.501 [8] Annex Q.2.
+An LCS secured user plane connection between the UE and the LMF for LCS-UPP is protected using a TLS based mechanism as described in 3GPP TS 33.501 [8] Annex Q.2.

 5 Co-existence of user plane location solutions